Allegheny mountain dusky salamander (Photo by Frédérick Lelièvre, Quebec Government)

 The Nature Conservancy of Canada (NCC) is working to protect Covey Hill region’s streams, forests and wetlands, and to conserve their ecological integrity for the sake of the salamanders.
-A natural laboratory (French only) has been set up on-site, where several aspects of the environment, such as the region’s unique hydrology, are studied in partnership with several universities, including the Université du Québec à Montréal.
+A natural laboratory has been set up on-site, where several aspects of the environment, such as the region’s unique hydrology, are studied in partnership with several universities, including the Université du Québec à Montréal.
 NCC coordinates all field work on-site and is cooperating with The Nature Conservancy's (U.S.) Adirondack Chapter to protect the area on both sides of the American border.

 The habitats on which stream salamanders depend are unique and delicately balanced.
 To ensure these species are protected, the conservation plan implemented at Covey Hill and the recommendations it includes must be applied across the province in all similar environments where these valuable amphibians are found.